 In her Home Is… project which explored the concept of home in the context of constant displacement, Agbelusi commissioned, managed and programmed various artists as she curated an exhibition showcasing collaborations between poetry and dance, animation, illustration and documentary.
 She also wrote, performed in and produced Ilé La Wà, the theatre offering from the project.

-If you have an idea, exhibition or project that you would like to explore through live literature, performance and/or, a marriage of various artforms, use the contact form to discuss how she may be able to assist.
+If you have an idea, research, exhibition or project that you would like to explore through live literature, performance and/or, a marriage of various artforms, use the contact form to discuss how Agbelusi may be able to assist.